Vertical commerce and how the next generation of retail will be built

 3. Modern logistics will help them scale

-A defining aspect of VCBs is what Andy Dunn, CEO of Bonobos, calls a “maniacal focus on customer experience”.
-To that end, VCBs are looking to create a cohesive link throughout the entire experience — from the marketing, to the branding, the buying experience, the delivery, the product itself, and even to the final stage of its lifecycle through recycling programs.
+A defining aspect of DNVBs is what Andy Dunn, CEO of Bonobos, calls a “maniacal focus on customer experience”.
+To that end, DNVBs are looking to create a cohesive link throughout the entire experience — from the marketing, to the branding, the buying experience, the delivery, the product itself, and even to the final stage of its lifecycle through recycling programs.

-As software tools continue to streamline the digital side of VCBs, we are beginning to see possible improvements to the physical supply chain as well.
+As software tools continue to streamline the digital side of DNVBs, we are beginning to see possible improvements to the physical supply chain as well.

 On the product side one can point to lower entry points in prototyping tools such as 3D printing and laser cutting tools which have helped even tiny companies design production-ready parts that can be turned into industrial-grade tooling.
 Likewise, affordable prototyping and manufacturing services are becoming more accessible thanks to marketplaces like Maker’s Row and Etsy Manufacturing.